Francesco Grossetti

 Carlo D'Augusta, Antonio De Vito, Francesco Grossetti

-Tax-induced Share Repurchases and Corporate Investment During Crisis
+Tax-motivated Share Repurchases and Corporate Investment During Crisis

 J.P.
 Gomez, F. Grossetti, M. Ivanova, K. Valogianni